 Note - Refer to Planning scheme policy - Residential design for details and examples.

 Note - Laneway development provides access from the lane only in accordance with laneway development provisions AO27-AO29.

-For a shared driveway development provides a maximum crossover width of 5.5m;
+For other development, a single shared driveway is provided with a maximum crossover width of 5.5m;